-Using the mechanism available after you login to the Conference web service, send a ZIP file containing all your files needed to compile the camera-ready version of your paper (main file, included files, graphic files, copyright form etc.), and a compiled version in DVI and PDF format for technical verification of the compilation.
+Using the mechanism available after you login to the Conference web service, send a ZIP file containing all your files needed to compile the camera-ready version of your paper (main file, included files, graphic files, copyright form etc.), and a compiled version for technical verification of the compilation.

 Important Do not forget to include also the signed and scanned Copyright Form in your ZIP file - see below.

 Please upload the ZIP file exactly as you did with the PDF version for reviews.
 From your side, you see only the last uploaded file in the conference www system, but at our side nothing is overwritten: we see a list of subsequent uploaded files.

 Please download the Copyright Form from the Section "Copyright form" of this page, fill it up, print and have it signed by the Corresponding Author of the paper.
 Then, please scan it and add the scanned file to the ZIP file containing the set of documents to be submitted as the Camera Ready version of the paper.

 To fill in the form, use the following data on the ICCVG Proceedings volume:

 |Title of the Book/Volume/Conference:||Computer Vision and Graphics: Proc.
 ICCVG 2018|